amcharts/covid-charts/README.md

 ## Important disclaimer
 WE DO NOT GUARANTEE ACCURACY OF THE DATA.
 PLEASE USE IT AS A VISUAL AID ONLY, AND DO NOT BASE ANY DECISION MEDICAL OR LOGISTICAL BASED ON THE DATA PROVIDED IN THESE CHARTS OR DATA FILES.

+Treat the data included here as a sample data, which might be (and probably is) NOT up-to-date and contain (and probably does) contain some calculational errors, especially in historical numbers.

+Please note that statistics collection, especially in early days of pandemic was erratic, patchy, and not systemized.

+Feel free to modify examples to use your own data instead.

 ## Examples
 Example dashboard is posted [here](https://covid.amcharts.com).